 Axial electrolytic capacitors need to be inserted vertically on the elements PCB.
 Start by identifying the negative lead and the negative PCB pad.
 Determine whether curling the negative lead or positive lead will make the cap fit best with the components around.
 Bend that lead 180 degrees.

 In the case shown above the positive lead is curved over.
 You can see the top has ridges and the pad is square this indicates that they are both positives.
 Now solder the lead into place confirming the leads are inserted into the proper pads.
-Also, confirm the lead that is curled over is not touching the metal face of the opposed side of the cap.
-This would create a short and take the cap out of circuit.
+Also, confirm the lead that is curled over is not touching the metal face of the opposing side of the cap.
+This would create a short and take the cap out of the circuit.

 Tantalum caps (copper only) are polarized as well.
 Their positive lead is marked with a "+" and a line pointing to it.